Chemical-Curation/chemcurator_django/chemreg/openapi/schemas/README.md

     attributes: {
         attributeName: {
             // all of https://swagger.io/docs/specification/data-models/keywords/
             oneOfGroup: "Optional.
-If this attribute should not be combined in a POST with another attribute, assign both attributes the same oneOfGroup.
-You should probably set `writeOnly` on grouped attributes, since this also works to group of responses as well as requests.",
+If this attribute should not be combined in a POST with another attribute, assign both attributes the same oneOfGroup.,
             required: "Defaults to true unless a `default` is provided.
 Set to `false` if the attribute isn't required."
-        }
+            detailRead: "Optional.
+Defaults to `false`.
+A field that is only included in the detail view and not the list view.", }
     },
     relationships: [